namnguyen0303/TranslateMeApp/README.md

-# Project 6 - TranslateMe
+# Project - TranslateMe

-Submitted by: Nam Nguyen - z23539620

 TranslateMe is an app that provides translation from one language to another.

-Time spent: 7 hours spent in total

 ## Required Features

-The following required functionality is completed:
+The following functionality is completed:

 - Users open the app to a TranslationMe home page with a place to enter a word, phrase or sentence, a button to translate, and another field that should initially be empty
 - When users tap translate, the word written in the upper field translates in the lower field.
 The requirement is only that you can translate from one language to another.
 - A history of translations can be stored (in a scroll view in the same screen, or a new screen)
 - The history of translations can be erased

-The following optional features are implemented:

 - Add a variety of choices for the languages
 - Add UI flair

-The following additional features are implemented:

 - Language swap button was added
 - A loading indicator was added